The Economic Empowerment of Women: Assisting low-income women to achieve economic independence

 Jewish Community Center of Chicago

-The JCC’s Seed6l3 program is a new social change fellowship for teenage girls ages 14-16.
+The JCC’s Seed6l3 program is a social change fellowship for teenage girls ages 14-16.
 Through seminars, and regular meetings with coaches, mentors and peers, the girls will be equipped with entrepreneurial tools and knowledge to develop a socially responsible venture that will impact the Jewish community.

 Jewish United Fund/Jewish Federation of Metropolitan Chicago